shotover/shotover-proxy/docs/src/transforms.md

   key_manager
 ```

 Currently the Protect transform supports AWS KMS and or using a local Key Encryption Key on disk.
-See [key management](keys.md)

 Note: Currently the data encryption key ID function is just defined as a static string, this will be replaced by a user defined script shortly.

 ### QueryCounter

 This transform will log the queries that pass through it.
-The log can be accessed via the [Shotover metrics](/user-guide/configuration/#observability_interface)
+The log can be accessed via the [Shotover metrics](user-guide/configuration.md#observability_interface)

 ```yaml
 - QueryCounter: